Home

 While your cat's fur is drying, your cat uses her teeth to put the fur back into place and also to remove any other debris that her licking and wiping didn't get.

-While your cat or kitten can take care of most of the work, grooming your cat is sometimes necessary to help out your cat, especially longhaired and semi-longhaired cats, although short-haired cats can use your help, too.
+While your cat or kitten can take care of most of the work, brushing, bathing, and cleaning your cat is sometimes necessary to help out your cat, especially longhaired and semi-longhaired cats, although short-haired cats can use your help, too.

 Cat excessive grooming—If your cat seems to be excessively grooming itself, this could be a sign of a flea allergy, skin problems, or other cat health issues.

-Remember, cats groom a lot anyway, but pay attention if your cat seems to be excessively grooming.
+Remember, cats groom a lot anyway, but pay attention if your cat seems to be doing it excessively.

 Cat not grooming itself—It is a normal part of cat health for your cat to groom herself.
 If she stops taking care of herself, especially after meals, this could be a sign that there is something wrong with your kitty, and you should probably consult with a veterinarian.

-Cat Grooming Techniques Tips for grooming your cat or kitten.
+Cat Grooming Techniques - Tips for helping out your cat or kitten.

 Top of page